ShaoqianHu/DRadiSurfTomo/README.md

 	syntaxis.
 Journal of Geophysical Research: Solid Earth, 125, e2019JB018257. https://doi.org/10.1029/2019JB018257

-for details of the code
+for details of the algorithm

 The dispersion data (ALLR.dat for Rayleigh wave and ALLT.dat for Love wave), resulting model (DSurfRTomo.inMeasurement.dat)